nacjacds/EDA-UFC_Fighters_performance/README.md

 ## Description

 This project aims to analyse different aspects of UFC fighters to understand how they influence performance.
-Through an exploratory data analysis (EDA), it seeks to confirm whether certain physical factors and fighting styles have a significant impact on the success of the fighters.
+Through an exploratory data analysis (EDA), it seeks to confirm whether certain physical factors and fighting styles have a significant impact on the success of fighters.

 ## Main Goals
 The main objectives of this analysis is to confirm whether certain physical aspects and fighting styles influence the performance of UFC fighters.
 The following hypotheses are proposed: